SofusA/dotfiles/README.md

 # My configuration files
-Configurations for the applications i use
+Configurations for tools that i use